oracle-livelabs/apex/proof-of-concept/6-create-chat-assistant/show-ai-assistant.md

 ## Introduction

-In this lab, you will use the Show AI Assistant feature to create a chatbot that provides an interactive experience for end users.
-Using this Chat Assistant, users can go and enquire about projects
+In this lab, you will use the Show AI Assistant feature to build a chatbot that offers an interactive experience for users.
+The chatbot will allow users to inquire about project details, providing a seamless way to access information.

 Estimated Time: 15 minutes